 where $\otimes$ denotes product of measure.

-Theorem \ref{bvmthm} and Corollary \ref{bvmthm2} extend the BvM type result from the spike-and-slab prior to shrinkage prior specification.
-They show that the marginal posterior distribution for true covariates follows the BvM theorem as if under the low dimensional setting, while the marginal posterior for the false covariates can be approximated by its prior distribution.
-Note that the prior distribution is already highly concentrated, hence the posterior of false covariate being almost same as prior, doesn't contradict our contraction results.
+Theorem \ref{bvmthm} and Corollary \ref{bvmthm2} extend the BvM-type result from the spike-and-slab prior to the shrinkage prior.
+They show that the marginal posterior distribution for the true covariates follows the BvM theorem as if under the low dimensional setting, while the marginal posterior for the false covariates can be approximated by its prior distribution.
+Since the prior distribution is already highly concentrated, the posterior of the false covariates being almost the same as the prior does not contradict our contraction results.
 Note that Bayesian procedure can be viewed as a process of updating the probabilistic knowledge of parameters.
-The concentrated prior distribution reflects our prior belief that almost all the predictors are inactive, and (\ref{bvm2}) can be interpreted as that, the Bayesian procedure correctly identifies the true model $\xi^*$ and updates the distribution of $\bbeta_{\xi^*}$ using the data, but it obtains no evidence to support $\beta_j\neq 0$ for any $j\notin \xi^*$ and thus doesn't update their concentrated prior distributions.
+The concentrated prior distribution reflects our prior belief that almost all the predictors are inactive, and (\ref{bvm2}) can be interpreted as that the Bayesian procedure correctly identifies the true model $\xi^*$ and updates the distribution of $\bbeta_{\xi^*}$ using the data, but it obtains no evidence to support $\beta_j\neq 0$ for any $j\notin \xi^*$ and thus doesn't update their concentrated prior distributions.

 Let $CI_i(\alpha)$ denote the posterior quantile credible interval of the $i$th covariate.
 If $\pi(\beta|\sigma^2)$ is a symmetric distribution, then Corollary \ref{bvmthm2} implies that

 for any $1>\alpha>0$.
 This result implies that for the false covariates, the Bayesian credible interval is super-efficient: Asymptotically, it can be very narrow (as the prior is highly concentrated), but has always 100\% probability coverage.
 This is much different from the confidence interval.